(novel research we have seen)

 EarthCube can be used by many thousands of scientists and educators around the world, simultaneously.

-In June, KI traveled to South Africa to help to launch the Africa Science Leadership Program to grow early- to mid-career African academics in the areas of thought leadership, team management and research development.
-We'll return in November to do a pilot institutional-level workshop at the University of Pretoria.
+KI, through its new initiative, Inclusive Innovation, continue to work with the Africa Science Leadership Program (ASLP), designed to grow early- to mid-career African academics in the areas of thought leadership, team management and research development.
+In March, we're in Pretoria to run two back-to-back workshops for the 2nd and 3rd ASLP cohorts.